RyotaUshio/obsidian-pdf-plus/README.md

 - **Highlight backlinks in PDF viewer**: In the PDF viewer, any referenced text will be highlighted for easy identification.
   - By default, all backlinks are highlighted.
 However, there is an option that allows you to highlight only backlinks with colors specified in the link text (see below).
   - It does not modify the PDF file itself.
 It just changes how the file content is displayed in Obsidian.
-Exporting highlights into an actual PDF file is a planned feature, but it's not supported yet.
+PDF++ also offers an option to [add highlights to PDFs directly](#editing-pdf-files-directly-experimental).
 - **Custom highlight colors**: Append `&color=<COLOR NAME>` to a link text to highlight the selection with a specified color.
   - `<COLOR NAME>` is one of the colors that you register in the plugin settings. e.g `[[file.pdf#page=1&selection=4,0,5,20&color=red]]`
   - Color names are case-insensitive, i.e. all of `&color=red`, `&color=RED` and even `&color=rEd` work the same.